23122K/swift-loggable/Sources/Loggable/Documentation.docc/CustomizingMacroBehavior.md

 In this article, you will learn how to utilize trait macros and their associated traits to customize macro behavior.

+> Code examples used throughout this article are part of the example app [Count Me In](https://github.com/23122K/swift-loggable/tree/main/Examples/CountMeIn)
+> The first line in each code snippet refers to a file within the app.

 Trait macros are macros used to pass parameters to a ``LoggableEvent``.
 They must always be preceded by either the ``Log(using:)`` or ``OSLog(level:omit:tag:)`` macros - either explicitly, or implicitly when a type is annotated with ``Logged(using:)`` or ``OSLogged()``, respectively.
 Otherwise, an error is emitted.

 The trait macros include: